Blue cheese: Gorgonzola

 Gorgonzola blue cheese takes its name from the village of Gorgonzola in Italy where it was first made.
 Belonging to the family of Stracchino cheeses, Gorgonzola is a whole milk, white, and "uncooked" cheese.
 This blue cheese is inoculated with Penicillium glaucum which, during ripening, produces the characteristic of blue-green veins.
-The odor of Gorgonzola varies between natural and creamy Gorgonzola.
+There are two variants with different odor: natural and creamy Gorgonzola.
 63 components in natural Gorgonzola cheese and 52 components in creamy Gorgonzola cheese contribute to odor with 2-nonanone, 1-octen-3-ol, 2-heptanol, ethyl hexanoate, methylanisole and 2-heptanone being the prominent compounds for odor in both cheeses.